Berlusconism: Origins and features

-According to his political opponents and business rivals, Berlusconism is only a form of demagogic populism, comparable to fascism, stressing the fact that Berlusconi declared his admiration for Benito Mussolini, even though he criticised the racial Fascist laws and the alliance with Nazi Germany, referring to himself as pro-Israel.
+According to his political opponents and business rivals, Berlusconism is only a form of demagogic populism, comparable to fascism, stressing the fact that Berlusconi declared his admiration for Benito Mussolini, although he criticised the racial Fascist laws and the alliance with Nazi Germany, referring to himself as pro-Israel.
 In 2013, he returned to calling Mussolini a good leader whose biggest mistake was signing up to exterminate the Jews.
 His supporters instead compare Berlusconism to the French Gaullism and the Argentine Peronism.

+In January 2007, Berlusconism was the subject of a conference organized by the Liberal Foundation, close to Forza Italia, with the aim of reclaiming the term in a particularly positive light.
+In a letter sent on 27 September 2008 by Sandro Bondi (Minister for Culture in the fourth Berlusconi government) to the newspaper la Repubblica, he wrote: "The so-called Berlusconism was first and foremost a response to the crisis of the Italian political system, which coincided with the fall of the Berlin Wall and with Tangentopoli, and with the recognition of the inability/impossibility of the Italian Communist Party (PCI) to transform itself into a genuinely reformist and European-style political force.
+Secondly, Berlusconism has represented and continues to represent the highest attempt to modernize the economic and institutional structures of our country, based not on an ideology, but on a system of genuinely liberal and reformist values, which have also influenced European politics as a whole."

 Political positions

+Berlusconi joking with Brazilian President Luiz Inácio Lula da Silva.
+Jokes and gestures became key parts of his communicative style.

 Berlusconi defined himself and by extension Berlusconism as moderate, liberal and pro-free trade (liberismo), but he was often also described as a populist or a conservative leader.
 Berlusconism was also described as liberal-conservative, or conservative-liberal, but he was sometimes associated with right-wing populism.
 After his resignation in 2011, Berlusconi became increasingly Eurosceptical and he was often critical of German Chancellor Angela Merkel.